OscarTHZhang/cs400-quiz-generator/README.md

 * Bradley Mao

 ## Specification
-For detailed specification, please go to design.pdf
+For detailed specification, go to design.pdf